vaidyt/GCodeSim/README.md

 ```
 - gcode_file_name: Input g-code file
 - n_rows: Number of rows in the grid
-- n_cols: Number of rows in the grid
+- n_cols: Number of cols in the grid

 #### Mode 1 (no parameters):